joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 In Python, a variable is a reserved memory location used to store values.
 It acts as a reference or pointer to an object in memory, encapsulating both data and the functions operating on that data.
 Everything in Python is an object, with each object having an identity, type, and value.
 While an object's identity and type remain constant, its value can be changed.

 When writing Python code, you commonly use variables to store values.
 To create a variable, you employ an assignment statement that assigns a value to a variable name.
-For instance, creating a variable named "x" and assigning it the value 42 allows you to refer to the stored value using the name "x."
+For instance, creating a variable named "x" and assigning it the value 42 allows you to refer to the stored value using the name "x".

 Identifiers are labels assigned to variables to refer to them by name.
 They act as names for variables, aiding in distinguishing and accessing them in your code.
 Identifiers are essential for clarity and readability in your code.

 Here's an example demonstrating the creation and use of variables:

-{% highlight python %}
+{% highlight bash %}
 >>> x = 42
 >>> print(x)
 42
 {% endhighlight %}

-In this example, "x" is a variable assigned the value 42.
+In this example, `x` is a variable assigned the value 42.
 The `print(x)` statement outputs the value stored in the variable.

 Python provides the built-in `id()` function to view an object's identity (memory address).
 For example:

-{% highlight python %}
+{% highlight bash %}
 >>> x = 42
 >>> id(x)
 139645154335304
 {% endhighlight %}

-The `id(x)` function returns a unique number representing the memory address of the object referenced by the variable "x".
+The `id(x)` function returns a unique number representing the memory address of the object referenced by the variable `x`.

-Variables in Python are references, allowing multiple variables to point to the same object.
-This behavior is known as aliasing.
+**Variables in Python are References:** They allow multiple variables to point to the same object, known as aliasing.
 For instance:

-{% highlight python %}
+{% highlight bash %}
 >>> x = 42
 >>> y = x
 >>> id(x) == id(y)
 True
 {% endhighlight %}

-In this example, both "x" and "y" reference the same object, as indicated by their identical identities.
+In this example, both `x` and `y` reference the same object, as indicated by their identical identities.

+Variables in Python have a property known as scope, determining their visibility within code.
+When defined in the console, variables are global, accessible, and modifiable from any part of the code.
+For instance, if `x` is defined in the console, executing `print(x)` in a separate file like `temp.py` will output the value of `x`.

+However, variables created within a code block, such as a function or an indented section, are considered local variables.
+They are only visible within that specific block and any dependent blocks (sub-blocks).
+This concept becomes particularly relevant when developing complete programs, and we'll revisit it later in your programming journey.

 ### Assigning Variables